Sanger Institute scientist wins 2021 Biochemical Society award

-The GlaxoSmithKline prize specifically celebrates the science of mid-career researchers who have taken a career break.
-As part of the award, Dr Teichmann will deliver a lecture at a Society event and will submit an article to one of the Society’s publications.
+As part of the award, Roser will deliver an Award Lecture at a 2021 Biochemical Society meeting, and is invited to submit an article to one of the Society’s publications.

-Professor Colin Bingle Professor of Respiratory Cell and Molecular Biology at University of Sheffield, and Chair of the Biochemical Society’s Awards Committee
+Professor Colin Bingle, Professor of Respiratory Cell and Molecular Biology at the University of Sheffield, and Chair of the Biochemical Society’s Awards Committee

 The Biochemical Society is a learned society and membership body that works to promote the future of molecular biosciences; facilitating the sharing of expertise, supporting the advancement of biochemistry and molecular biology, and raising awareness of their importance in addressing societal grand challenges.